 Robert S. Sola is the founding member of Robert S. Sola, P.C., a consumer law firm based in Portland, Oregon.
 He specializes in cases under the Fair Credit Reporting Act, and has been handling such cases since 1996.
 Mr. Sola represents consumers across the country, and has litigated FCRA cases in more than 25 states.

 Mr. Sola has obtained large jury verdicts against all three major credit reporting agencies.
 In 2002, he was lead counsel in Thomas v.
 Trans Union, where the jury awarded the consumer $5.3 million.
 In 2007, he was co-counsel in Williams v.
 Equifax, which resulted in a judgment of $3.4 million.
 Mr. Sola was named Trial Lawyer of the Year in 2003 by the National Association of Consumer Advocates.

 An active supporter of both the National Consumer Law Center and the National Association of Consumer Advocates, Stacy was a member of NACA’s Board of Directors from 2012-2018, serving two years as Co-Chair of the Board, and currently chairs NACA’s Ethics Committee.
-Stacy also serves as the Legislative Liaison for the Chicago Bar Association’s Consumer Law Committee and is a past Vice-Chair.
+Stacy also served as the Legislative Liaison for the Chicago Bar Association’s Consumer Law Committee and is a past Vice-Chair.
 She is also a longtime board member of CARPLS, a Chicago-area legal services organization which provides free hotline and courtroom help services to thousands of families every year.